abhishekkushwahaa/JSAlgoDSMaster/README.md

-# Data Structure and Algorithms in JavaScript with Problems and their Solution :thinking:
+# Data Structures and Algorithms in JavaScript with Problems and their Solution :thinking:

 👋 Welcome to the Data Structure and Algorithms in JavaScript repository!
 In this repository, you will find a collection of Data Structure and Algorithms in JavaScript with problems and their solutions to help you improve your JavaScript skills.
 Whether you're a beginner looking to learn the basics or an experienced developer aiming to hone your skills, you'll find problems suited to your level.